Skip to content

 1. Buying "Positioning" for $100/month

 If someone offers "guaranteed top 3" for $100/month — run.
 They're either doing nothing or doing things that will harm your website (spammy links, hidden keywords).
+It's a scenario that recurs in audits: a business paid for months for "SEO" that, at best, did nothing — and at worst left behind a site that had to be cleaned up before anything could be built.
 Learn more about what to watch for in the article about choosing an SEO agency.

 2. Lack of Patience